 About the Project

-We wish to gather the ‘voices’ and stories of children and young people who are non-speaking and considered to have severe or profound learning disabilities or autism.
-This project intends to discover the meaning and impact of literacy and communication on the lives of young people who are non-speaking.
+We wish to gather the voices young people who are non-speaking and considered to have severe or profound learning disabilities or autism.
+This project intends to discover the meaning and impact of literacy on the lives of young people who are non-speaking.

 There is little formal research that collects the views and opinions of young people who are non-speaking.
 We believe that their voices should be amplified and heard by society.